readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 Policy for Unofficial and Outdated Projects
 ===========================================

-This policy describes a process where we take actions against unmaintained and unofficial forks of project documentation.
+This policy describes a process where we take actions against unmaintained_ and unofficial_ forks of project documentation.

+.. _unmaintained: #unmaintained-projects
+.. _unofficial: #unofficial-projects

 Rationale
 ---------

-There is often the case where a set of documentation has been built, and it is kept online but grows outdated over time.
+Documentation projects may be kept online indefinitely, even though a newer version of the same project exists elsewhere.
 There are many reasons this can happen, including forks, old official docs that are unmaintained, and many other situations.

-The problem with old, outdated docs is that users will find them in Google, and get confused to the validity of them.
+The problem with old, outdated docs is that users will find them in search results, and get confused to the validity of them.
 Projects will then get support requests from people who are using an old and incorrect documentation version.